andrewbearsley/lacework-alert-reporting/README.md

-# Lacework FortiCNAPP - AWS Framework Mapping
+# Lacework FortiCNAPP - Multi-Cloud Framework Mapping

-This repository automates the extraction and analysis of compliance data for an AWS compliance framework using the Lacework CLI and Python SDK.
+This repository automates the extraction and analysis of compliance data for cloud compliance frameworks using the Lacework CLI and Python SDK.
+Supports AWS, Azure, GCP, and OCI.

 This script handles the workflow:
 1. Retrieves the report definition
 2. Extracts unique policy IDs from the report definition
 3. Retrieves policy details (with caching and rate limiting)
+4. Automatically detects cloud provider from report name (AWS, Azure, GCP, OCI)
-4. Lists AWS accounts from cloud integrations
+5. Lists cloud accounts from cloud integrations
-5. Fetches compliance reports for each account using Lacework CLI
+6. Fetches compliance reports for each account using Lacework CLI
-6. Aggregates compliance statistics and writes to CSV
+7. Aggregates compliance statistics and writes to CSV

 ## Prerequisites